How to compute the Frobenius-Schur indicator of a unipotent character of a finite Coxeter system: Introduction

+In addition, we mention that there is some ambiguity in how the characters $\chi^{\{\alpha\},i}$ in type $D_n$ (with $n$ even) are labelled here and in Theorem \ref{previous}.
+Geck's recent work \cite[Section 3.9]{Geck2} explains a satisfactory way of resolving of this ambiguity. \end{remark}

 We will actually derive this theorem from a more detailed statement, given as Theorem \ref{previous} below, describing the irreducible decomposition of the subrepresentations $\varrho_{W,\sigma}$ for each involution $\sigma \in W$.
-These results are well-known in type $A_n$; see \cite{APR, IRS} in addition to \cite{Kottwitz}.
+These results have been studied in type $A_n$ in several places previsouly; see \cite{APR, IRS} in addition to \cite{Kottwitz}.

 As a corollary to the preceding two theorems we note the following result, which is interesting to compare with \cite[Theorem 1]{Vinroot}.
 Here, a \emph{Gelfand model} is a representation of a finite group which is the multiplicity-free sum of all of the group's irreducible representations.